RectaGel HC Side Effects

 Generic Name: hydrocortisone / lidocaine topical

-Note: This document contains side effect information about hydrocortisone / lidocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name RectaGel HC.
+Note: This page contains side effects data for the generic drug hydrocortisone / lidocaine topical.
+It is possible that some of the dosage forms included below may not apply to the brand name RectaGel HC.

 For the Consumer